thomkok18/Rebrickable-Build-Together/README.md

-# Community LEGO Build Repository
+# Rebrickable Community Build Together Repository

 This repository is used for creating and sharing LEGO build projects collaboratively on the Rebrickable forum.
 It is a **community-driven** initiative and is **not affiliated** with the official Rebrickable team in any way.
 For more information head to the Rebrickable forum and go to the [topic](https://forum.rebrickable.com/t/building-together/58702) explaining the rules.